haacked/haacked.com/_posts/2020/2020-05-17-french-thousand-separator-mystery.md

 excerpt_image: https://user-images.githubusercontent.com/19977/82157531-dce6f180-9836-11ea-9a33-6cc5069e339f.png
 ---

 I enjoy writing silly chat bots.
 To indulge my silliness, I've been exploring the [Microsoft Bot Framework](https://dev.botframework.com/).
 Overall, it's a pretty good framework, but I've had some weird bugs here and there.
-In order to dig into them, I cloned the [microsoft/botbuilder-dotnet](https://github.com/microsoft/botbuilder-dotnet/) to my machine and ran all the unit tests.
+It's unclear to me if they're my fault or not.
+So to dig into them, I cloned the [microsoft/botbuilder-dotnet](https://github.com/microsoft/botbuilder-dotnet/) to my machine and ran all the unit tests.
 It's what I do.

 One of the tests failed with the message: